stitchdata/docs/_developer-content/connect/guides/api/configure-oauth-for-a-source.md

           }
           {% endcapture %}

-          {% include layout/code-snippet.html code-description="OAuth properties for platform.facebook" language="json" code=code %}
+          {% include layout/code-snippet.html code-description="OAuth properties for platform.google-analytics" language="json" code=code %}

-          As `access_token` and `account_id` both have an `is_required: true` value, we'll need to provide values to configure OAuth.
+          As all the properties have an `is_required: true` value, we'll need to provide values for every property to configure OAuth.

   - title: "Perform an OAuth handshake with the source"
     anchor: "perform-oauth-handshake-with-source"